fmaseda/DEEPsc/README.md

 ```
 load('/atlas/SYSTEM.mat')
 ```
-where `SYSTEM` is replaced by either `Follicle`, `Drosophila`, or `Zebrafish`.
+where `SYSTEM` is replaced by either `Follicle`, `Drosophila`, `Zebrafish`, or `MouseCortex2`.
 For each system, several atlases are imported, including a binary and a continuous version, clearly labelled, e.g. `Atlas_ZebrafishBinary`.

 ### scRNA-seq datasets